 - To better understand how people interact with our websites;

-- To contact you by telephone with communications we think may be of interest to you;
+- by telephone with communications we think may be of interest to you;

-- To provide postal communications which we think will be of interest to you;
+- postal communications which we think will be of interest to you;

-- To send periodic emails containing information that will be of interest to you;
+- periodic emails containing information that will be of interest to you;

 - To determine the effectiveness of promotional campaigns and advertising;

-- To provide to our suppliers in order for you to be invited to participate in events which we think will be of interest to you; and
+- To provide to our suppliers, vendors and/or subcontractors in order to deliver our products and services or for you to be invited to participate in events which we think will be of interest to you; and

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: